cmmid/cmmid.github.io/topics/covid19/_posts/2020-05-01-settings-transmission.md

 **Conclusions:** We identified possible places that are linked to clusters of COVID-19 cases and could be closely monitored and/or remain closed in the first instance following the progressive removal of lockdown restrictions.
 However, in part due to the limits in surveillance capacities in many settings, the gathering of information such as cluster sizes and attack rates is limited in several ways: inherent recall bias, biased media reporting and missing data.

-A pre-print copy of the study is available [here](https://wellcomeopenresearch.org/articles/5-83/v1).
+This published study is available [here](https://wellcomeopenresearch.org/articles/5-83).

+The regularly updated accompanying database of clusters of COVID-19 is available [here](https://docs.google.com/spreadsheets/d/16wtnHe4hM6I7TFHXVpLXY8R4GAUzAJ-7NWbKIVvsVuA).